The Lamb Inn and its Landlords

-The origins of The Lamb Inn, a Grade II Listed building, are unknown but there is no definite evidence of a hostelry on the site or next to it before 1780.
-Our first knowledge of the inn comes from the 1785 Land Tax records which show that a "new Lamb house" was owned by James Penfold and occupied by Joseph Collick, the land tax for the property being £3.
+The origins of The Lamb Inn, a Grade II Listed building, appear to date from 1780.
+Our first real knowledge of the inn comes from the 1785 Land Tax records which show that a "new Lamb house" was owned by James Penfold and occupied by Joseph Collick, the land tax for the property being £3.
 0s.
 0d.

 There seems much evidence that the building has undergone changes and additions over the years but these have not been investigated to date.
 A number of photos exist of the inn at the end of the C19 and early C20.
 The frontage has changed relatively little since that time but it is impossible to see from these what changes may have been made at the rear of the property.